Deportation in the second Trump administration: Third-country removals

-Under immigration law, the government may deport individuals to third countries only when it is "impracticable, inadvisable, or impossible" to return them either to their home countries or send them to any previously designated alternative countries.
+Under US immigration law, the government may deport individuals to third countries only when it is "impracticable, inadvisable, or impossible" to return them either to their home countries or send them to any previously designated alternative countries.
 In 1994, the United States ratified the United Nations Convention Against Torture, prohibiting the expulsion of any person to another country where there are "substantial grounds for believing that he would be in danger of being subjected to torture".

 In February 2025, the DHS directed immigration officers to review all cases of people granted protections against deportation to their home countries to determine if they could be detained and removed to a third country.
 Soon after, ICE deported a Guatemalan man to Mexico two days after he said in court that he had been abducted and raped in Mexico.

+According to Robert K. Goldman at American University Law School, "What the U.S. is doing runs afoul of the bedrock prohibition in U.S. and international law of non-refoulement".
+In a statement, DHS maintained the third-country agreements "ensure due process under the U.S. Constitution" and "are essential to the safety of our homeland and the American people,” while a legal representative of a Cuban detained in Eswatini described a "legal black hole" and a "no man's land" where detainees "have no connection to their new country, and they also apparently have no legal rights.”

+On February 13, 2026, the U.S. Senate Committee on Foreign Relations issued a Minority Report stating that "the Trump Administration has expanded and institutionalized a system in which the United States urges or coerces countries to accept migrants who are not their citizens, often through arrangements that are costly, wasteful and poorly monitored."
+The report further found that the United States had "sent more than 32 million dollars to foreign governments in direct connection with third country deportation deals, including those with records of corruption, human rights abuses and human trafficking" without oversight; had made "secret deals with adversarial regimes" such as Iran; and had used third countries to "circumvent U.S. immigration law."
+According to the report, "Countries With Third Country Deportation Agreements or That Have Received Third Country Nationals" include: